Alan Turing, a founding father of computer science, revealed as new face of British 50-pound note

 Carney made the announcement Monday at Manchester’s Science and Industry Museum, which will also feature an exhibition of the 12 finalists who were considered for the note, including theoretical physicist and cosmologist Stephen Hawking.

 During World War II, Turing worked at Bletchley Park, where he helped to develop a machine that cracked the Enigma code used by Nazi Germany.
-His work as a codebreaker was depicted in the 2014 movie “The Imitation Game,” starring Benedict Cumberbatch and Keira Knightley.

 His work also laid the groundwork for the modern computer and artificial intelligence.
+His famous “Turing test” is still used as a benchmark for examining whether a machine can be considered to be thinking.

 After the war, Turing pleaded guilty to a charge of “indecency” related to his homosexuality and was sentenced to chemical castration.
 In 1954 – at age 41 – he was found dead from cyanide poisoning.
 A bitten apple was found by his bedside.